- 1. What Is Glamping?

 Is Glamping Eco Friendly?

-Many glamping locations take pride in minimizing their impact on the surrounding ecosystem.
-However, that doesn’t mean you have to give up on comfortable accommodation, fresh food, and good heating.
+Many glamping locations in the US and around the world take pride in minimizing their impact on the surrounding ecosystem.
+However, being eco-friendly doesn't mean you have to give up on comfortable accommodation, fresh food, and good heating.

 Using sustainable materials and reusable options whenever possible, glamping resorts such as eco pods and huts tend to blend in the environment, providing an experience closer to nature for the glampers as well.

-From using solar panels to providing local food sourcing, some glamping sites try very hard to get as eco friendly as possible.
-If you’re looking for a green glamping resort, there are plenty of options to choose from.
+From using solar panels to providing local food sourcing, some glamping sites try very hard to get as eco-friendly as possible.
+If you're looking for a green glamping resort, there are plenty of eco-friendly options to choose from.

 Where to Book a Glamping Trip?